 Liberation of the imagination

-The source of creativity is always there within.
+The source of creativity is always there within you.
 It doesn’t go anywhere.
 We don’t even need to do anything to get to it.

-Floating can reduce stress, bring deep relaxation, and give your imagination free rein.
-It offers you silence, so you can hear that little voice.
+Floatation can reduce stress, bring deep relaxation, and give your imagination free rein.
+Floating offers you silence, so you can hear that little voice.
 It can break creative block, and open a channel to the creative source within you.

-When you emerge from your float your mind feels clearer and calmer, empowering you to express yourself more effectively in whatever medium you are moved to.
+When you emerge from your float your mind feels clearer and calmer.
+You are consequently empowered to express yourself more effectively in whatever medium you choose.